Switchful Logo

 Ability to find: Great

-That said, we really like the Hulu recommendation engine at any service level, and we like that you can easily get to the next episode on a show you’re watching (even if you’ve watched the whole series before).
+Hulu has some of the best customized recommendations we've experienced with a streaming service.
+It can get really niche, so you can explore similar movies to shows to ones you already love.
+We really like the Hulu recommendation engine at any service level, and we like that you can easily get to the next episode on a show you’re watching (even if you’ve watched the whole series before).

-In our tests, the on-demand experience was a lot better than the live TV experience.
+In our tests, the on-demand experience was completely seamless.
 You can browse by format (TV, Movies, Sports) or search for a specific show or channel.
 We also liked the Hubs, which are curated collections based around a theme.

 Ability to share: Fine